Kusanagi8200/KuzAI/README.md

 ### **REQUIRED SOFTWARE**

-    Apache2: Web server to host the application.
+    Apache2 --> Web server to host the application.
     Install on Debian: apt update && sudo apt install apache2 Start the service: systemctl start apache2
     Check status: systemctl status apache2

-    Ollama: Framework to run AI models locally.
+    Ollama --> Framework to run AI models locally.
     See on the KuzAI part for installation.
     Run Ollama with: ollama serve $MODEL
     Ensure the API is accessible at http://$IP:11434 (adjust the IP based on your network setup).

 ### **DEPENDENCIES**